 Emilie and Nora Carroll have loved Celtic fiddle music since they were toddlers.
-Emilie (16 years old) and Nora (14 years old) started Suzuki classical violin lessons at ages 5 and 4 and began taking classes at The Connecticut Academy of Irish Music in 2014 where they were taught, shaped, and inspired primarily by Jeanne Freeman and John Whelan.
+Emilie (18 years old) and Nora (16 years old) started Suzuki classical violin lessons at ages 5 and 4 and began taking classes at The Connecticut Academy of Irish Music in 2014 where they were taught, shaped, and inspired primarily by Jeanne Freeman and John Whelan.
 They have further developed their passion for Celtic fiddle with lessons with Katie McNally.
 In June 2018, they were among 4 Americans in their category and age groups to qualify to compete for the All-Ireland title in Ireland.
-In 2020, they partnered with fellow Simsbury native Sammy Wetstein on cello (see below).
+In 2020, they partnered with Sammy Wetstein on cello (see below).